 Moving to Melbourne

 Expats moving to Melbourne will find themselves in one of Australia's most multicultural and cosmopolitan centres.
-Waves of immigration have led to the establishment of ethnic enclaves for the Italian, Greek and Vietnamese communities.
+Waves of immigration have led to the establishment of enclaves for the Italian, Greek and Vietnamese communities.
 Each has its own unique character, rich with distinctive customs, festivities, foods and art.

-And, like any urban hub attracting those well below middle age, Melbourne thrives on the luxuries of the good life such as a vibrant café culture and hip nightlife; a huge selection of shopping malls and eateries; as well as art galleries and specialty stores.
+Like any urban hub attracting those well below middle age, Melbourne thrives on the luxuries of the good life such as a vibrant café culture and hip nightlife; a huge selection of shopping malls and eateries; as well as art galleries and specialty stores.

-Melbourne rests a few kilometres inland from Port Phillip Bay, with the main part of the city on the northern bank of the Yarra River.
+Melbourne rests a few miles inland from Port Phillip Bay, with the main part of the city on the northern bank of the Yarra River.
 The city is laid out in a large rectangle with a tidy grid of streets.
 Melbourne's expats generally prefer the leafier outlying suburbs with their quiet streets and proximity to schools.